lescuer97/palindrome_repository/README.md

 # PALINDROME SEARCHER
-simple function for searching all palindrome numbers inside of an inputed range, using Deno
+simple function for searching all palindrome numbers inside of an inputed range.
+Runed for testing in Deno

 ## Details of compilation of rust.